Looking for something specific? Use our search engine!

 In case the applicant’s Bachelor’s degree diploma does not contain an evaluation of the academic merits of the applicant’s Bachelor’s thesis, a separate letter of evaluation by the thesis supervisor should be attached to the application.
 If the applicant’s Bachelor’s degree does not contain a graded Bachelor’s thesis or another equivalent academic research essay, it is recommended that the applicant supplements her/his application with a letter where a professor assesses the applicant’s academic writing abilities.
 Please note that a Bachelor’s thesis is not a requirement for applying to the programme.

-1. their academic merits in relevant subjects (transcript of records including the evaluation of the bachelor’s thesis/other academic research essay and academic recommendations), 0-10 points
+• their academic merits in relevant subject(s) (such as criminology, social justice, international organisations or gender studies with at least some legal courses); assessed based on transcript of records including the evaluation of the bachelor’s thesis/other academic research essay and academic recommendations, 0-10 points.

 Applicants with the total amount of points below 11 are not admitted to the programme.